sg-developer-portal/TechBiz-Documentation-Clone/techBiz_overview.md

-# TechBiz overview
+# Overview

-TechBiz is a one-stop shop for government agencies to subscribe to [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products.
+TechBiz is a one-stop service for government agencies to subscribe to [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products.
 It simplifies contract and subscriptions management leading to time and cost savings for agencies.

 ## The TechBiz portal